pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

 </html>

 ```
-That's it firebase is ready to go.
+Firebase is now ready to go.

 ### Creating the data service
 To act as our mediator between firebase and our app we will be building a data service.
 For the purpose of this guide we will be housing all of our data in one service.
 For larger applications you may want to split this out to multiple services.